Mikaela Luisa Carmen R. Teves, Managing Director

 Ham is a gay feminist and a human rights activist.
 He holds a degree in Development Communication major in Educational Communication at Xavier University-Ateneo de Cagayan.
-He is a recipient of Junior Chamber International, Department of Education, and Senator Juan Miguel Zubiri’s Youth Excellence Award “Batang Lider Award” and the Magis Award for NSTP Most Outstanding Student Leader of his batch.
-He is an alumnus of Ayala Leadership Communities Program and Asian Institute of Management TeaM Energy’s Future Bridging Leaders program, and the U.S. Department of State’s Young Southeast Asian Leadership Initiative (YSEALI) where he became an Academic Fellow at Kennesaw State University in Georgia, USA.
+He is a recipient of Junior Chamber International’s Youth Excellence Award “Batang Lider Award” and the Magis Award for NSTP Most Outstanding Student Leader of his batch.
+He is an alumnus of the Ayala Leadership Communities Program, Asian Institute of Management TeaM Energy’s Future Bridging Leaders program, and the U.S. Department of State’s Young Southeast Asian Leadership Initiative (YSEALI) where he became an Academic Fellow at Kennesaw State University in Georgia, USA.

 Mira is a 3rd year Development Communication student of Xavier University – Ateneo de Cagayan.
 At a young age of 19, she aims to be a catalyst of change in every way possible by doing her best in all her major courses from which she believes in, she contributed in the development of a disaster awareness campaign and also brought the Sumilao farmers stories to life through a photo exhibit.
 She also believes in her fellowmen and their ability to make a difference to the world.
 One of her biggest dreams is of looking at the developed Philippines [in all aspects] before her eyes, in the nearest future possible.